 Spanish Demonstrative Adjectives and Pronouns («Adjetivos y Pronombres Demostrativos») are a collection of words which point at something or someone based on its distance to the speaker.

 They are the equivalent of the English words «this-these», «that-those».

-While in English there are two different distances (this = short distance, that = longer distance), in Spanish there are three distances.
-On top of that, for each distance you need to learn 5 words:
+While in English there are 2 distances (this = short distance, that = long distance), in Spanish there are 3 distances:

-We will now study the cases where we use the neutral forms, and then the cases where we use the other forms.
+We will now study the cases where we use these neutral forms, and then the cases where we use the other ones.

 Uses of Neutral Forms